rayheberer/rayheberer.ai/content/post/DeepMind-SC2-guide.md

 > <img src="http://www.rayheberer.ai/img/SC2-DeepMind/Atari-Net.png" alt="atarinet" width="350px"/>

-Though these paragraphs of the paper correspond to some of the longest chunks of code, they are easily implemented because of the powerful Deep Learning API's available, of which Tensorflow is my tool of choice here.
+Though these paragraphs of the paper correspond to some of the longest chunks of code, they are easily implemented because of the powerful Deep Learning frameworks available, of which Tensorflow is my tool of choice here.

 ```
 class AtariNet(object):